gibsjose/cpp-cheat-sheet/C++ Syntax.md

 More on [references vs pointers here](https://stackoverflow.com/a/57492).

-In the following code, assume a 32-bit system, in which case the size of a pointer variable is 4 bytes (32 bits), and that the stack grows towards higher memory addresses.
+In the following code, assume a 32-bit system, in which case the size of a pointer variable is 4 bytes, and that the stack grows towards higher memory addresses.

 ```c++
 // Pointers